Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Theory

 \section{Theory}

-We consider ternary coupled system consisting of a photonic cavity attached to a pair of $\mathcal{PT}$-symmetric mechanical resonators, so that one end of cavity is coupled to the passive mechanical resonator via coupling constant $g_1$, as well as to the active one via $g_2$ as shown in Fig.~\ref{fig1}.
-The mechanical resonators have equal amount of gain and loss ($\gamma_1=-\gamma_2$), and they are coupled to each other via coupling constant $\mu$.
-Cavity is driven by a strong control laser with frequency $\omega_l$ and amplitude $\varepsilon_l$, as well as by a weak probe laser with $\omega_p$ and $\varepsilon_p$.
-Laser powers can be obtained using $P_i=\hbar \omega_i\varepsilon_i^2$, $i=l,p$, where $\varepsilon_i^2$ is expressed in the linear frequency dimension.
+We consider a ternary-coupled system consisting of a photonic cavity attached to a pair of $\mathcal{PT}$-symmetric mechanical resonators, so that one end of cavity is coupled to the passive mechanical resonator via coupling constant $g_1$, as well as to the active one via $g_2$ as shown in Fig.~\ref{fig1}.
+The mechanical resonators have equal amounts of loss $(\gamma_1>0)$ and gain $(\gamma_2<0)$, i.e., $\gamma_1=-\gamma_2$, and they are coupled to each other via a mechanical coupling constant $\mu$.
+The cavity is driven by a strong control laser with angular frequency $\omega_l$ and amplitude $\varepsilon_l$, as well as by a weak probe laser with $\omega_p$ and $\varepsilon_p$.
+Laser powers can be obtained using $P_i=\hbar \omega_i\varepsilon_i^2$, $i=l,p$, where $\varepsilon_i^2$ is expressed in the frequency dimension.